fostej26/fostej26/README.md

  ### 📚 I’m currently in my second year of mechatronics engineering at McMaster University
  ### ⚡ Currently a manufacturing engineering intern at L3Harris Technologies
  ### 💻 Things I do with my computer:
-  - Code in Python, C, C++, C#, HTML
+  - Code in Python, C, C++, C#, HTML, CSS, JavaScript
-  - Learn new skills (currently working on JavaScript)
+  - Learn new skills (currently working on react.js)
   - CAD Design
  ### 🌳 When I'm offline I enjoy:
   - Playing soccer